bradleyboehmke/bradleyboehmke/_posts/2016-06-23-84th-mors-symposium.md

 tags: [conferences]
 ---

 This week I attended the 84<sup>th</sup> MORS Symposium at the Marine University, Quantico, VA.
 The conference was well organized (as usually) and I had a few good take-aways from some interesting sessions.
 I also presented my work on [Effectiveness vs. Efficiency of Air Force Installation Support Activities Using Data Envelopment Analysis](https://www.dropbox.com/s/3dlwmgvxmxe1ndg/Workshop_Presentation.pdf?dl=0), which went well and I got good feedback on.
-The following are some mental notes taken in a few particularly interesting presentations that I may want to reference later on.
+The following are some mental notes taken in a few particularly interesting presentations that I may want to reference later on. <!--more-->

 ### Using Innovative Text Analytics on a Military Specific Corpus